GoogleCloudPlatform/gcsfuse/docs/playbook.md

 Refer to know more about CGO: https://www.golinuxcloud.com/cgo-tutorial/

+### Mount gets stuck with error: DefaultTokenSource: google: could not find default credentials.
+This state comes when we don't provide key-file as a mounting argument.
+In this case GCSFuse tries to fetch the default application credential, but got stuck due to absense of application-credentials on the VM.

+Resolve this issue by fetching the creds with the below command:
+**gcloud auth application-default login**

 ## Serving
 Once the mounting is successful, there are other issues which may crop up during the serving phase and this section discusses some of those and their possible remedies.